 Emergency Vehicle Ramps allow for emergency vehicles to enter and exit the Turnpike mainline at gated locations.
 In addition, these ramps allow maintenance vehicles to change direction without crossing the mainline.
 These ramps allow for improved safety by improving emergency vehicle response time and improved winter maintenance operations.

-In 2022, the Authority issued construction contracts for the installation of new Emergency Vehicle Ramps at Littlefield Road at Mile 17.3.
-These ramps are expected to be complete and in operation by Fall 2022.
+In 2023, the Authority issued construction contracts for the installation of new Emergency Vehicle Ramps at High Street at Mile 103.6.
+These ramps are expected to be complete and in operation by Summer 2024.

-In 2023, the improvement and paving of the existing of Emergency Vehicle Ramps is proposed at Bald Hill Road at Mile 71.6.
-In addition, new Emergency Vehicle Ramps are proposed for construction at High Street at Mile 103.6.

 In 2022 the MTA started the process of upgrading and modernizing existing access gates at existing Emergency Vehicle Ramp locations to provide authorized vehicles with efficient access to and from the mainline, and to prohibit access by unauthorized users.
-A total of four locations are scheduled to be upgraded in 2023.
+A total of eight locations are scheduled to be upgraded in 2023.

 The Authority should continue to study the feasibility of constructing other Emergency Vehicle Ramps where new installations are critical to the safe and efficient operation of the Turnpike.
-Additionally, the maintenance or update of the gate systems installed at existing ramp locations should continue as required to provide safe and efficient access for authorized users, and to preclude unauthorized use.
+Additionally, the maintenance or replacement of the gate systems installed at existing ramp locations should continue as required to provide safe and efficient access for authorized users, and to preclude unauthorized use.